kocisov/crab/README.md

 ```

 ### Installation

-**Crab** is compiling from ES2015+ to ES5 ready because it comes with native-shim (and also custom-elements) polyfill included.
+This version of **Crab** is compiling from ES2015+ to ES5 ready even without native-shim!

 ##### Install crab with package manager
 ```bash